Explore Backup Options

-A protected instance refers to the computer, physical or virtual server, or database you use to configure the backup to Azure.
+A protected instance refers to the computer, physical or virtual server you use to configure the backup to Azure.
 An instance is protected once you configure a backup policy for the computer, server or database and create a backup copy of the data.
 Subsequent copies of the backup data change the amount of storage consumed, but additional backup copies do not add to the number of protected instances.
-Some common examples of protected instances are virtual machines, application servers, databases and personal computers running the Windows operating system.
+Some common examples of protected instances are virtual machines, application servers and personal computers running the Windows operating system.
 For example:

 - A virtual machine running the Hyper-V or Azure IaaS hypervisor fabric.
 The guest operating systems for these virtual machines can be Windows Server or Linux.